mariamelboudi/sql_queries/queries/004_Spotify Wrapped 2024/README.md

 |1   |89  |2   |1      |1         |2       |

 #### 2. Monthly skip counts, listens, listen-to-skip ratio
+##### For top five songs of the year

-##### The listen-to-skip ratio decreases over each month.
+The listen-to-skip ratio decreases over each month.
 For example, in February the song 'BURN' would take on average 11 listens before being skipped.
 By March, it only took 6 listens to be skipped.

 ![003 02 Monthlyskipcountsvslistensskipratio](https://github.com/user-attachments/assets/240bd2ea-41e9-4da0-9ea3-7ff1aab1ab11)